-Steepletop, farmstead in Austerlitz, New York, served as the home and inspiration of Pulitzer Prize-winning poet Edna St. Vincent Millay for the last twenty-five years of her life.
-This National Historic Landmark features guided tours of the 1892 white clapboard farmhouse where Millay lived with her husband, Eugen Boissevain, and the writer’s cabin, in the midst of whispering pines, plants and flowers that she nurtured from the ruins of the original farm.
+Steepletop, a farmstead in Austerlitz, New York, served as the home and inspiration of Pulitzer Prize-winning poet Edna St. Vincent Millay for the last twenty-five years of her life.
+This National Historic Landmark features the 1892 white clapboard farmhouse where Millay lived with her husband, Eugen Boissevain, and the writer’s cabin, in the midst of whispering pines, plants and flowers that she nurtured from the ruins of the original farm.

-In addition to the inspiring grounds and gardens, many trails through the woods and field are open to visitors, including the poetry trail, which features many Millay poems and the family gravesite.
+The inspiring grounds and gardens include the poetry trail, which features many Millay poems and the family gravesite.

 The Millay Society's mission is to illuminate the life and writings of Edna St. Vincent Millay and to preserve and interpret the character of Steepletop—her home, gardens, and frequent inspiration for her poetry—a place where nature inspires the creative spirit.

 The formal Rose Garden is restored and the pergola in the "ruins" is rebuilt.
 Restoration of the outdoor bar begins, so that it can be put back in its rightful place under the new pergola.

 Steepletop is named a Literary Landmark as part of New York State's Pulitzer Prize Centennial Recognition.